bevyengine/rfcs/rfcs/62-editor-data-model.md

 - **Author** refers to any person (including non-technical) building the Game with the intent of shipping it to end users.
 - **Editor** refers to the software used to edit Game data and prepare them for runtime consumption.
 - **Runtime** refers to the Game process running time, as opposed to compiling or building time.
 In general it's synonymouns of a process running, and is opposed to _build time_ or _compile time_.
 - **Project** refers to the Editor's representation of the Game that data is being created/edited for, and all the assets, metadata, settings, or any other data the Editor needs and which is associated to that specific Game.
-There's a 1:1 mapping between a Game and an Editor project.

 ## Motivation